RadoslavKK/Electronics_eWarehouse_Java_MongoDB_Atlas/README.md

 # Electronics_eWarehouse_Java_MongoDB_Atlas
-Java-based inventory management system for electronic components : (transistors, diodes, resistors, capacitors) using MongoDB Atlas and Maven.
+Java-based inventory management system for electronic components : (transistors, diodes, resistors, capacitors).

+## Using : MongoDB Atlas and Maven.

-- This is a learning project to help me explore MongoDB Atlas and improve my Java development skills.
+- This is a learning project aimed at helping me explore **MongoDB Atlas** and enhance my **Java development skills**.
-- There are still some bugs to fix.
+- The project is still a work in progress—some bugs remain to be resolved.

-- I plan to add an option-based menu/user interface and include more features for sorting the warehouse components.
+### Future plans include:

+- A new class will be added to securely handle the database password using a **private variable**.
+The password itself will be stored in a file that is **excluded from version control** and **not uploaded to this repository**.
+- **Encryption** will be applied to the password, along with a **decryption utility** integrated within the project to ensure secure access.
+- - implementing a **menu-driven user interface** and adding features to better **sort and manage warehouse components**.